jordan-liubenov/musicis-galaxia/README.md

 # Musicis Galaxia

-_Still a work in progress_

-Sample music store Single Page Application made with React.
+Musicis Galaxia is a sample music store Single Page Application made using React, Express and MongoDB.

+## About

+Features user authentication using JWT, data storage in MongoDB and communication to the database through a Rest API written in Node.js (https://github.com/jordan-liubenov/musicis-rest).

+Every user is able to post offers on instruments, amplifiers or miscellanious items such as strings, guitar picks, etc.

 # Homepage view: